hazelcast/hazelcast-reference-manual/src/JCache-ICache.md

 ### Scoping to Join Clusters

 A `CacheManager`, started either as a client or as an embedded member, can be configured to start a new Hazelcast instance or reuse an already existing one to connect to a Hazelcast cluster.
-To achieve this, request a `CacheManager` by passing a `java.net.URI` instance to `CachingProvider::getCacheManager`.
+To achieve this, request a `CacheManager` by passing a `java.net.URI` instance to `CachingProvider.getCacheManager()`.
 The `java.net.URI` instance must point to either a Hazelcast configuration or to the name of a named
 `com.hazelcast.core.HazelcastInstance` instance.
-In addition to the above, the same can be achieved by passing Hazelcast-specific properties to `CachingProvider::getCacheManager(URI, ClassLoader, Properties)` as detailed in the sections that follow.
+In addition to the above, the same can be achieved by passing Hazelcast-specific properties to `CachingProvider.getCacheManager(URI, ClassLoader, Properties)` as detailed in the sections that follow.

 <br></br>
 ![image](images/NoteSmall.jpg) ***NOTE:*** *Multiple requests for the same `java.net.URI` result in returning a `CacheManager`